 So make sure to always use or buy products with non-nano zinc oxide.
 Very important.

-A few things to take into consideration if you’re deciding whether a homemade sunscreen is for you:
+Here are a few things to take into consideration if you’re deciding whether a homemade sunscreen is for you.

-→ Generally with homemade sunscreen products the SPF will be an estimate, depending on how much you use of everything.
+→ The SPF in homemade sunscreen products will generally be an estimate, depending on how much you use of everything.

-If you want to know exactly how much sun protection you’re getting, I advice you to buy some of the organic, natural sunscreen brands out there.
+If you want to know exactly how much sun protection you’re getting, you can buy a good organic, natural sunscreen brand.

 → If you burn easily or plan to be in the sun for extended periods, you might also want to consider using a store-bought natural sunscreen.

-I can only say what works for myself as someone who doesn’t burn easily and who is very mindful about my sun exposure.
+I can only say what works for myself since I don’t burn easily and am very mindful about my sun exposure.

 Keep in mind that every skin type is different.
 This homemade coconut oil zinc oxide sunscreen is suitable for light to moderate sun exposure for skin that is used to the sun or skin with a naturally darker complexion.